Brighouse, Southowram, West Vale, Norland, Ripponden, Mill Bank

 field with a stile at the bottom right corner.

-short grassed and paved lane to a gate.
-Turn left on a short stretch
+grassed and paved lane to a gate.
+Turn left on a short stretch along the

-along the bottom of the farm to a wooden gate.
-Continue ahead on a
+bottom of the farm to a wooden gate.
+Continue ahead on a grassy track

-grassy track for about 30 yards and then turn right down a grassy walled
+for about 30 yards and then turn right down a grassy walled track for

-track for approx 300 yards.
-Near the bottom, go through a wall pass onto
+approx 300 yards.
+Near the bottom, go through a wall pass onto a path

-a path with a brook on the left.
-Go through another wall pass, over a
+with a brook on the left.
+Go through another wall pass, over a brook and

-first pond and follow this until just before the third pond.
-Here take a
+pond and follow this until just before the third pond.
+Here take a path

-gate.
 This is the least scenic part of the whole walk.
-Follow the path
+Follow the path through